 Exercise 2: Multiple Choice

-Instruction: Select the correct sentence using the simple past tense of regular and irregular verbs, according to the context and past tense rules.
+Instruction: Select the correct sentence using the simple past tense of regular and irregular verbs, according to the context and the rules of the past tense.

 1.

-Error: missing accent in the first person singular.
+Error: missing accent on the first person singular.
 'Pregunte' without accent is present subjunctive; it must be 'pregunté' with accent for simple past.

 Error: the word is misspelled.
 The correct form is 'pregunté', with 'nt', not 'preguté'.